I bet that you’ve been on some dangerous assignments.

 Now, we at NatResPro are certainly not going to swoop in to save you.
 We are not comparable to any special forces unit.
 We do not have a rescue helicopter.

 We see ourselves more as comrades or partners with our consultants.
 We are more like an insurance company.
 Why do people buy insurance?
 Insurance that they hope they never need, and often don’t need?

-It’s a piece of mind… The piece of mind from knowing that the people behind you have got your back.
+It’s a piece of mind.
+The piece of mind that comes from knowing that the people behind you have got your back.

-We will happily provide out of office contact numbers to those who we help find work.
-We will be more than willing to take a call and do our best to help you solve your problem.
+We’ll happily provide out of office contact numbers to those who we help find work.
+We’ll be more than willing to take a call and do our best to help you solve your problem.
 (Within reason of course).

-We take our job seriously and have a sense of responsibility towards the people we do business with.
+We take our job seriously and have a sense of responsibility towards the people with whom we do business.
 It’s who we are.
-We just ask that you only call us on our mobile phones, at night, if you really need to.
+We ask that you only call us on our mobile phones, at night, if you need to.

 Serial Energy Entrepreneur.
 Co-Founder of Natural Resource Professionals Ltd. Founder of Out of the Box Innovations Ltd. Webmaster at drillers.com.
 Technology/Internet Geek.